Windy Community

 .

-When you are satisfied with your colors, click Save.
+When you are satisfied with your colors, click on Save created color.
 At any time you can switch back to the Windy default settings by clicking Load defaults

 And for example you can get this type of colors scale for waves: